sagemath/trac_to_gh/Issue 1555.md

 # Issue 1555: [with patch] typos in tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1555

 Original creator: was